Environmental Compliance & Hazardous Materials

 Underground storage tanks and other surprises

 Properties with old septic systems, abandoned wells, or previous agricultural uses can present similar surprises.
-A thorough lot due diligence process that includes historical records review, neighbor conversations, and careful reading of the geotech report can surface many of these issues before they become construction emergencies.
+A thorough lot due diligence process that includes historical records review, neighbor conversations, and careful reading of the geotech report can surface many of these issues before construction begins.

 The discovery protocol

-When unexpected contaminated material is encountered during construction, the legally and practically correct response follows that clear sequence.
-What actually happens on many projects is that the contractor encounters something unexpected, makes a judgment call to deal with it quietly, and creates a much larger problem.
-A dumpster load of contaminated soil sent to a facility that is not permitted to receive it creates a chain of liability that extends to the property owner, the contractor, and the hauling company.
-The right approach is always to stop, test, and proceed with full documentation, even when the testing and remediation add cost and time.
+When unexpected contaminated material is encountered during construction, the correct response follows the sequence above.
+Contaminated soil sent to a facility that is not permitted to receive it creates regulatory liability for the property owner, the contractor, and the hauling company.
+The appropriate approach is to stop, test, classify, and proceed with full documentation, even when the testing and remediation add cost and time to the project.

 What is protected